fruit/sfCacheTaggingPlugin/README.markdown

           # cache tag will be based on 2 columns
           # (e.g. "Article:5:01", "Article:912:00")
           # matches the "uniqueColumn" column order
-          # (default: "")
+          # (default: "", key format is auto-generated)
           uniqueKeyFormat: '%d-%02b'

-          # Column name, where object version will be stored in table
+          # Column name, where the object version will be stored in a table
           # (default: "object_version")
           versionColumn:    version_microtime

-          # Option to skip object invalidation by changing listed columns
+          # Skips the object invalidation if the altered column is in this list
-          # Useful for sf_guard_user.last_login or updated_at
+          # Useful for columns like sf_guard_user.last_login, updated_at
           # (default: [])
           skipOnChange:
             - last_accessed

-          # Invalidates or not object collection tag when any
+          # Invalidates or not the object-collection tag when any
-          # record was updated (BC with v2.*)
+          # record was just updated (BC with v2.*) associated with this collection-tag.
+          # If the new record is added to collection, or removed - the collection-tag
+          # will be updated in any case.
           # Useful, when table contains rarely changed data (e.g. Countries, Currencies)
-          # allowed values: true/false
+          # permitted values: true/false
           # (default: false)
           invalidateCollectionVersionOnUpdate: false

           # Useful option when model contains columns like "is_visible", "is_active"
           # updates collection tag, if one of columns was updated.
-          # will not work if "invalidateCollectionVersionOnUpdate" is set to "true"
+          # Would not work if "invalidateCollectionVersionOnUpdate" is set to "true"
-          # will not work if one of columns are in "skipOnChange" list.
+          # Would not work if modified column is in the "skipOnChange" list.
           # (default: [])
           invalidateCollectionVersionByChangingColumns:
             - is_visible